Families and Communities

 The Two Mississippi Museums offers families and communities a place to explore 15,000 years of Mississippi history and experience the power of the Movement that changed the nation.

-At the Museum of Mississippi History, interactive exhibits and voices from the past will challenge and inspire you and your group to take a closer look at all aspects of our state’s history.
+At the Museum of Mississippi History interactive exhibits and voices from the past will challenge and inspire you and your group to take a closer look at all aspects of our state’s history.
 Share your own story in our Reflections station before you leave.

 Then immerse yourselves in the Mississippi Civil Rights Museum where you can experience the power of the Movement, share stories with generations of family members, and engage in meaningful conversations with church and community groups.